juergenmeinecke/EMET8002/tips_paper_writing.rst

 General tips
 ======================

+Presume that you do not know how to write a good paper

 Principles of good writing: simplicity, clarity, unity

 Simple is better.
 Most students think they have to dress up a paper to look impressive.
 The exact